nvim-telekasten/telekasten.nvim/BACKLOG.md

 - [ ] yt video

 ## Dones
+- [x] option to show number of links and backlinks in note picker
+    - see #36
 - [x] ==backlinks are broken: they contain the home dir==
     - but only if vim was started in the user's home dir, of which `home` was a subdir : used "%" instead of "%:p"
 - [x] better support for #tags [see also this comment](https://github.com/renerocksai/telekasten.nvim/discussions/23#discussioncomment-1754511)